-With OFX, you go to its site, enter how much money you’re transferring and send your funds to an OFX account.
+With OFX, you go to its site, enter how much money you’re transferring and either send your funds to an OFX account or link your bank account so OFX can pull funds directly.
 OFX then converts your currency and sends it to your recipient, who collects it via bank transfer.

 For TransferWise, you go to its site, select the currencies you are exchanging and indicate how much you want to send.
 After reviewing your rate and fee, money is pulled from your bank account and matched to a sender.

 OFX charges no transfer fees when sending $1,000 or more around the world.